CDCgov/RecordLinker/docs/mpi-design.md

    We use the **BlockingValue** records from the incoming patient to quickly find potential matches against existing patients in the MPI (matching on their blocking values).

 3. **Record Linkage**:
    The system compares patient records that share the same blocking values.
-It uses other details stored in the **Patient** model, such as name, address, MRN, etc, to calculate a **belongingness ratio**, indicating the number of patients within a person cluster that are likely the same individual.
+It uses other details stored in the **Patient** model, such as name, address, MRN, etc, to calculate a **belongingness ratio**, indicating the percentage of patients within a person cluster that the new patient record matches with.

 4. **Person Linking**:
-   Once the belongingness ratio exceeds a threshold, the patient is linked to an existing **Person** in the MPI, or a new **Person** record is created if no suitable match is found.
-The relationship between `Person` and `Patient` ensures that each person in the MPI can have multiple external records.
+   If the belongingness ratio exceeds a threshold, the patient is linked to an existing **Person** in the MPI.
+If it does not exceed the threshold, that means no suitable match was found, and a new **Person** record is created.

 ---

 ## Key Relationships

 - **Person-Patient Relationship**:
   A **`Person`** can have multiple **`Patient`** records linked to it.
-This many-to-one relationship allows the system to handle multiple external representations of the same person across different systems.
+This one-to-many relationship allows the system to handle multiple external representations of the same person across different systems.

 - **Patient-BlockingValue Relationship**:
   Each **`Patient`** has multiple **`BlockingValue`** records.
 These represent simplified versions of PII, used to efficiently group similar patients during the matching process.